How it Works:

 A small hotel offering private rooms with private bathrooms, often with a shared common room and/or outside terrace; limited reception hours and mostly Spanish-speaking staff

 Hotel – €40+ / €55+++

-Private rooms with private bathrooms, usually with a bar or restaurant; the more stars the hotel has, the more likely there will be 24-hour reception, and the better chance the person w you working there will speak English
+Private rooms with private bathrooms, usually with a bar or restaurant; the more stars the hotel has, the more likely there will be 24-hour reception, and the better chance the people working there will speak English

 Camping on the Camino